-It simply involves lightly rolling your roller downwards over the section you just painted, lifting your roller away from the wall and then repeating this across the area, making sure to overlap by half a roller each time.
+It simply involves lightly rolling your roller downwards over the section you just painted, lifting your roller away from the wall once you reach the bottom.
+And then repeating this across the area, making sure to overlap by a third of a roller width each time.

 This may seem like it isn’t doing anything but it will smooth and flatten out your paintwork, creating a seamless paint finish.

 Most walls will need 2 coats of topcoat but sometimes you may need to do additional coats.